Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 #### Obtaining the User Flag

 As we've now landed on the system, we might as well grab the user flag while we're here.
-We can use the `dir` command to list the files located on Kostas' desktop.
+We can use the `dir` command to list the files located on kostas' desktop.
 Sure enough, we find the first flag, which we can inspect using the `type` command.

 ```PowerShell
 PS C:\Users\kostas\Desktop> dir